faris-k/DimeNet-Periodic/README.md

 ## Usage
 Run `data_parsing.py` first to create parsed datasets from the Matbench benchmark datasets.
 I suggest parsing only the smaller Matbench datasets first.
 Then run `train.py`.
-Training may be a little slow, since DimeNet creates fairly large graph representations of data.
+Training may be a little slow, since DimeNet's message passing scheme is computationally expensive.
 I suggest keeping batch size small (16 or less) to avoid CUDA memory issues.
+For reference, it takes 14.54 GB of VRAM for a batch size of 16 on the `matbench_mp_gap` dataset (about 63,680 structures in the training set).

 A Google Colab notebook is provided in `New_Dimenet.ipynb` that shows an entire training run.
 In the notebook, datasets are loaded onto Google Drive, so running the file as-is won't work without first correcting the file directories to suit your needs.